20 Weight Loss Tips for Night Shift Workers

 Create Some Sleep Triggers

 By doing the same thing for at least an hour before bedtime, you’re actually programming sleep triggers.
-Over time, your brain will begin to associate those things with bedtime and fast track you into fat-burning slumber—even while everyone around you is getting up and getting going.
+Over time, your brain will begin to associate those things with bedtime and fast track you into fat-burning slumber after your night shift—even while everyone around you is getting up and getting going.
 These sleep triggers could include listening to relaxing music, writing in a sleep diary (see #4), taking a hot shower (#5), turning down the thermostat (#6), meditating (#7), or chowing down on a big bowl of good carbs before bed.
 Wait, what?

 Yes!
 Eat Carbs Before Bed